 Acts that earn demerit points in Ontario

 A number of demerit points in Ontario are earned based on the severity of the offence.
-The following lists the some of the most common violations and their demerit point value:
+The following lists the some of the most common violations and their demerit point value, but it should be noted that driving while above the alcohol limit in Ontario can earn an immediate suspension of your license instead of demerit points.

 Seven demerit points